31 Different Types of Moths in Maryland

 by atlnature is licensed under CC BY 2.0

-The Black-dotted Ruddy Moth (Ilexia intractata) is a species of moth that can be found in Maryland.
+The Black-dotted Ruddy Moth (Ilexia intractata) is a moth species found in Maryland.

 It belongs to the family Erebidae and is one of the more common species of moths in the area.

-These moths have a wingspan of around 1-1.5 inches, and they are typically light brown or yellowish in color.
+These moths have a wingspan of around 1-1.5 inches, and they are typically light brown or yellowish.

 The most distinguishing feature of these moths is the large black spot near the center of their wings.